ErikaZimmer/ErikaZimmer/README.md

 ### Something else

-<p>I am a cheerful and persistent person.
+<p>I am a happy and persevering person.
 I like challenges and learning new things.
-I enjoy teamwork and talking.
+I like teamwork and talking.
 I believe that actions show our character much better than words.</p>
-<p>I currently work helping big brands to boost the results of their advertising campaigns with Artificial Intelligence.
-It sounds great and it is.
-In my day to day I help our clients to specify the campaigns from start to finish, I document the different functionalities of our tools and I support our new members in their onboarding.</p>
+<p>In my last work experience I went through different roles.
+One of them was helping big brands boost the results of their advertising campaigns with Artificial Intelligence.
+It sounds great and it is!
+In my day-to-day life I accompanied our clients to carry out their campaigns from start to finish.
+On the other hand, create from scratch the documentation of the different functionalities of our tools and the onboarding process for new members, accompanying their process step by step.</p>
+<p>After this experience I took a break so I could focus on my studies and some family issues that luckily are now in order.</p>
 <p><strong>What does the future hold for me?</strong> I don't know.</p>
-<p><strong>Where would I like to see myself?</strong> Doing code development and learning even more.</p>
+<p><strong>Where would I like to see myself?</strong> Helping and encouraging others to achieve the best version of themselves.
+And, at the same time, continuing to learn and grow to achieve mine. 💪</p>

 ### Social media:
 <p align="left">